JiveDig/testimonials-submissions/README.md

 ## Hooks & Filters
 There are a number of hooks and filters included in the plugin for quickly customizing the form

+### Form output
 `tbws_submission_form`

-This hook runs at prior to outputting the form via the shortcode.
+This filter runs at prior to outputting the form via the shortcode.
 You can use it to display content, or restrict access to the form for various conditions.

 Example usage:
 ```